-On behalf of the Individual and Small Group Markets Committee (the Committee) of the American Academy of Actuaries' (Academy)1 Health Practice Council, we would like to offer the following comments on the reconciliation legislation advancing in the House of Representatives to comply with H. Con.
-Res 14.
-The Committee's comments focus primarily on proposed changes to the individual health insurance market.
+On behalf of the Individual and Small Group Markets Committee (Committee) of the American Academy of Actuaries' (Academy)1 Health Practice Council, we offer the following comments for your consideration as the Senate develops its budget reconciliation legislation.
+In particular, we have focused these insights on provisions within H.R.
+1, the One Big Beautiful Bill Act, which passed the House on May 22, 2025, and would make changes to the individual health insurance market.

 The Academy's longstanding mission is to inform public policy deliberations in an objective and nonpartisan manner.
-The Committee shares your goals of promoting access, affordability, choice, and competition in the individual health insurance market.
+The Committee shares the goal of promoting access, affordability, choice, and competition in the individual health insurance market.
 This market is governed by a framework of laws and regulations designed to support these objectives, including uniform market rules, premium tax credits, cost-sharing reductions, and consumer protections.
 As you know, risk pooling is a fundamental component of this framework.